mattvr/dsbuild/README.md

 ---

+`dsbuild` is a simple, fast static site generator.

-`dsbuild` compiles [Deno](https://deno.land/) TypeScript code to a single JavaScript file that can be run in the browser.
+It compiles any [Deno](https://deno.land/) TypeScript (or Markdown) into a single JavaScript file that can be run in the browser.

+It's a one-command, zero-configuration way to build React, Markdown, or other JS-powered web sites entirely in Deno.

 **Features:**

+- Supports TypeScript, MDX (Markdown), JSX, and React out of the box.
 - Automatic rebuilds as you develop (`dsbuild --watch`)
 - Previewing via a simple included web server (`dsbuild --serve`)
 - URL imports using `https://`, `file://`, `npm:`, and import maps.